hobbs131/Issue_Tracker/README.md

 Issue Tracker is a full-stack application which is used to manage and maintain lists of issues.
 It can be used to either actively contribute to a project by completing issues, or inactively track the progress of a project.

 ## Technologies
-* Frontend:HTML/CSS/Javascript
+* Frontend: HTML/CSS/Javascript
-* Backend: python, flask, and PostgreSQL
+* Backend: Python, Flask, and PostgreSQL
 ## App Info:
 * Name: Issue Tracker
 * Link: <https://blueberries-p1.herokuapp.com/>